-1.17 To promote ready and equal access, the SDDS prescribes (1) dissemination of advance release calendars (ARCs) and (2) simultaneous release to all interested parties.
+1.17 To promote ready and equal access, the SDDS prescribes (a) advance dissemination of release calendars and (b) simultaneous release to all interested parties.

-1.18 To assist users in assessing the integrity of the data, the SDDS prescribes (1) the dissemination of the terms and conditions under which official statistics are produced and disseminated; (2) the identification of internal government access to data before release to the public; (3) the identification of ministerial commentary on the occasion of statistical releases; and (4) the provision of information about revision and advance notice of major changes in methodology.
+1.18 To assist users in assessing the integrity of the data, the SDDS prescribes (a) the dissemination of the terms and conditions under which official statistics are produced and disseminated; (b) the identification of internal government access to data before release; (c) the identification of ministerial commentary on the occasion of statistical releases; and (d) the provision of information about revision and advance notice of major changes in methodology.

-1.19 To assist users in assessing data quality, the SDDS prescribes (1) the dissemination of documentation on statistical methodology, including deviations from internationally accepted statistical methodologies, and (2) the dissemination of component detail, reconciliations with related data, and statistical frameworks allowing cross-checks and checks of reasonableness.
+1.19 To assist users in assessing data quality, the SDDS prescribes (a) the dissemination of documentation on statistical methodology and (b) the dissemination of component detail, reconciliations with related data, and statistical frameworks allowing cross-checks and checks of reasonableness.
 (Chapter 7 provides additional information on these SDDS concepts with respect to ready access by the public, data integrity, and data quality.)

-1.20 Dissemination refers to the release of data to the public and includes electronic dissemination, in addition to more traditional formats.
-A subscribing country3 is to establish a readily accessible webpage on its national website, referred to in the SDDS as the NSDP, on which it disseminates the data prescribed by the SDDS.
-The NSDP is to be hyperlinked to the IMF’s DSBB, facilitating ready access to the country data and metadata (i.e., statistical methods and practices) by the public.
-The NSDP should also include hyperlinks to time series data, while hyperlinks to more extensive datasets on the NSDP are encouraged.
-The NSDP and the DSBB are discussed in greater detail in Chapters 8 and 9.
+1.20 Dissemination refers to the release of data to the public and includes electronic dissemination in addition to more traditional formats.
+A subscribing country is to establish a readily accessible webpage on its national website, referred to in the SDDS as the “national summary data page (NSDP),” on which it disseminates the data prescribed by the SDDS.
+The NSDP is to be hyperlinked to the IMF’s DSBB, facilitating ready access to the country data and meta-data (that is, statistical methods and practices) by the public.
+(The NSDP and the DSBB are discussed in greater detail in Chapters 8 and 9.)

 Subscription to the SDDS